vvgoder/SiameseFC-Pytorch-Demo/README.md

 ## Declaration
 I can't find the original version of this code(maybe the author had deleted it or i am blind).

-If anyone find the original version,please give me the link in ISSUES,thank you!
+If anyone find the original version,please give me the link in Issues, thank you!

-I have added some code about DEMO ON YOUR OWN VIDEO,see in demo_online_video.py
+I have added some code about DEMO ON YOUR OWN VIDEO, see in demo_online_video.py

 ## How to run SiamseFC on your own video

 I have put the weight-file in folder "models", as you can see in  ***'models\siamfc_pretrained.pth'***

-if you want to  run SiamseFC on your own video

-just modify the below code in **demo_online_video.py**
+if you want to  run SiamseFC on your own video, just modify the below code in **demo_online_video.py**

 **Put your video path in video_dir variable**